Day 3 Arguments: July 31st, 2018

-Mr. Singhvi objected to the word "mutilation" to describe the practice: the phrase "female circumcision" is more appropriate.
-He claimed that FGM as practised in Africa is different from its practice in India.
+Mr. Singhvi built on the distinction between female circumcision and female genital mutilation.
+He claimed that the term FGM mainly refers to circumcision as it practised in Africa.
 He submitted that 80% of the literature presented before the court is with respect to the African practice of FGM.

 (This report has been prepared by Mr. Samya Chatterjee.)